 This article is a “work in progress” and a discussion document.
 Work on it will continue and updates will be made available after every update for comment.

-* I rely on Warnich Biersteker from Lionels Veterinary Supplies in Cape Town for the evaluation of this section.
+** I want to thank Warnich Biersteker from Lionels Veterinary Supplies in Cape Town for the evaluation of the section on cleaning protocols.
 Thank you for your tireless input and your forensic approach.
 Warnick can be contacted at firstname.lastname@example.org.

 Bolton, D. J., McMahon, C.M., Doherty, A.M., Sheridan, J.J., McDowell, D.A., Blair, I.S. and Harrington, D..
 2000.
 Thermal inactivation of Listeria monocytogenes and Yersinia enterocolitica in minced beef under laboratory conditions and in sous-vide prepared minced and solid beef cooked in a commercial retort.
 Journal of Applied Microbiology 2000, 88, 626-632

 Baer, A. A., Miller, M. J., and Dilger, A. C..
 2013.
 Pathogens of Interest to the Pork Industry: A Review of Research on Interventions to Assure Food Safety (Baer_et_al-2013-Comprehensive_Reviews_in_Food_Science_and_Food_Safety).
 Institute of Food Technologists; Vol. 12, 2013; Comprehensive Reviews in Food Science and Food Safety: p 183 – 287.

 Cutter, C. N., Henning, W. R..
 Control of Listeria monocytogenes in Meat and Poultry.
 Penn State.